akvo/akvo-flow-docs/docs/fieldapp2.0/3-launching-app.rst

 **To start the application:**

-In the applications menu, click on the **Akvo FLOW** icon.
+In the applications menu click on the **Akvo FLOW** icon.
 If you have a shortcut in the home screen, you can also launch the app from there.

 .. figure:: img/homescreen-shortcut.png
    :width: 200 px